cryptonector/ctp/README.md

-   But readers call free() and the value destructor, and, sometimes have to signal a potentially-waiting writer, which involves acquiring a mutex -- a blocking operation, though on an uncontended resource, so not really blocking.
+   But readers call free() and the value destructor, and, sometimes have to signal a potentially-waiting writer, which involves acquiring a mutex -- a blocking operation, yes, though on an uncontended resource, so not really blocking.

    This implementation has a pair of slots, one containing the "current" value and one containing the "previous"/"next" value.
 Writers make the